HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-27][Active] https://github.com/tantivy-search/tantivy-cli - tantivy-cli is the project hosting the command line interface for tantivy, a search engine project.
 [2019-10-25][Active] https://github.com/BurntSushi/fst - This crate provides a fast implementation of ordered sets and maps using finite state machines.
 In particular, it makes use of finite state transducers to map keys to values as the machine is executed.
 Using finite state machines as data structures enables us to store keys in a compact format that is also easily searchable.
 For example, this crate leverages memory maps to make range queries very fast.
 [2019-10-27][Active] https://github.com/TimelyDataflow/timely-dataflow - Timely dataflow is a low-latency cyclic dataflow computational model, introduced in the paper Naiad: a timely dataflow system.
 This project is an extended and more modular implementation of timely dataflow in Rust.
+[2019-10-28][Active] https://github.com/RedBeardLab/rediSQL - RediSQL is the Fast, in-memory, SQL engine with batteries included. it is based on Redis, supports all the persistency features of Redis.
+Also supports Python, go, Nodejs.

 ### Data Format relative
 [2019-10-19][Active] https://github.com/serde-rs/serde - Serde is a framework for serializing and deserializing Rust data structures efficiently and generically.